CCCMcluster/CCCM-IM-handbook/introduction.md

 - **Part 1** provides an overview of the key concepts related to humanitarian information management, which can be applied to all sectors and technical areas in a humanitarian respose.
 - **Part 2** builds upon the knowledge from part 1, appling it to the role of information management within CCCM programmes.
 - **Part 3** focuses on the role of CCCM IM within cluster coordination, with the key responsibilities for each stage of the Humaitarian Programme Cycle (HPC).

+The handbook is available as a website (viewable on desktop or phone) or can be download as a pdf or kindle format for offline viewing.
+While viewing the web version, the left margin shows the three parts of the handbook, containing each chapter.
+Some of the larger chapters are split into sections (denoted by a downward-facing arrow).
+The right margin of the screen are for easy navigation through the content ofeach chapter/section.

 Humanitarian approaches and tools grow and change over time, which is particularly evident in the field of information management.
 This handbook aims to be a *living document* whose contents will be continually updated to reflect our growing knowledge and best practices, and evolution in our approaches and tools in both IM and CCCM.